 - Reuse, sell, or donate unwanted items and materials.

 - Set up a swap area for extra office supplies.

 - Sell or donate unwanted items.

-- Use industrial materials exchange programs to dispose of and/or purchase raw materials.
+- Use industrial materials exchange and equipment resale programs to dispose of and/or purchase raw materials and equipment.

 - Reduce packaging waste

 - Ship products in returnable or reusable containers and pallets and request the same when receiving products.

 - Use inflatable plastic bags or crumpled newspaper to protect product instead of Styrofoam pellets and request the same when receiving products.

 - Sustainable Packaging Coalition

 Where feasible, buy products in bulk or in concentrated form to reduce packaging.